SantanderMetGroup/ansible-thredds-cluster/README.md

 The following codes are ansible playbook examples, that you should create, for deploying Apache HTTPD Server.
 You can find an example of that in `scenarios/ceda/deploy_httpd.yml`
 **Before running `deploy_httpd.yml` script you must run `provision_httpd.yml` to ensure all requirements are installed.**
 > `proxy-secret.yml` contains the username and the password for the HTTPD status websites (server-status, balancer-status[mod-proxy/mod-jk]).
-If you use the Case 3 (Source and Supervisord control), this file also contains the username and the password for Supervisord application.
+If you use the Case 3 (From source and supervisord init system), this file also contains the username and the password for Supervisord application.
 The structure of this file is the following one:
 ```
 applications:
   supervisord: